Camper modifications 2001 Elkhorn

 When I left the waiting room to see our newly installed camper on the truck....Oh-Oh, sure is a lot bigger on truck.
 "Oh your truck will handle it fine" (yea well the salesman didn't have to drive it), trip home with our new camper was SCARY.
 I had ordered air bags when we decided on camper but hadn't installed yet.
 Got home and installed air bags.
 This helped tremendously with the camper bouncing on the springs, and virtually got rid of the really bad lean going around corners.
 Pretty straight forward install. [update: add in dash control, 02/04 see below]

 Raise main wardrobe closet door 2" over bed and add spacer to bottom of opening to allow more room between door and bed.
-Lying anything on bed or extra blankets got to be a pain.
+Laying anything on bed or extra blankets got to be a pain.

-removed under bed storage (was flip up platform entire bed X 6" deep ~75#).
+Removed under bed storage (was flip up platform entire bed X 6" deep ~75#).
 More headroom & this allows us to sit up in the bed +plus got rid of weight especially off nose of camper.
 I've used some of the wood in other mods.
 Kinda defeated the raising of the closet door.

-added several shelves in various cabinets, the cabinets by the bed didn't have any.
+Added several shelves in various cabinets, the cabinets by the bed didn't have any.
 Add shelf & spring loaded rods in front of under sink cabinet, Stuff was always falling out when you opened the door.
 Added shelf in TV cabinet.
 (We were using a 5" TV and the cabinet was wasted space.)
 Used simple "L" brackets that plug into drilled 1/4 holes & pine boards wrapped in wood grain shelf vinyl

 Install new Swing out TV shelf to outside of TV cabinet (freeing up cabinet for supplies).
 Had to move cable plug to outside of cabinet which involved cutting hole thru wall and installing receptacle from outside.
 Shelf swings over small bed cabinet, resting on trim and latches to wall for traveling.